diabolical-ninja/yeltahir.com/content/posts/sir_model/index.md

 ## Moving compartments

 ### Getting Infected
-At any point in time the number of people getting infected is defined as the proportion that are susceptible, interacting with the infectious group and getting infected at a rate of $\beta$, thus we get $\beta \times S(t) \times I(t)$.
+At any point in time the number of people getting infected is defined as the proportion that are susceptible interacting with the infectious group and getting infected at a rate of $\beta$, thus we get $\beta \times S(t) \times I(t)$.

 ### Recovering
 Furthermore, at any point in time infectious people are recovering giving us $\gamma \times I(t)$